 Credit from another accredited institution will transfer with a grade of C when the course is similar in content and scope to courses offered at Siena.
-When a course is accepted in transfer, only credits transfer - quality points (i.e. grades) do not.
+When a course is accepted in transfer, only credits transfer; quality points (i.e. grades) do not.

-Once students matriculate at Siena, they are permitted to transfer in up to 18 additional credits.
+Once students matriculate at Siena, they are permitted to transfer in up to 18 additional credits, to a maximum of 75.
 Any exceptions must be pre-approved by the School Dean.
 This limit of transfer credits does not apply to credits earned from Study Abroad programs.
 The maximum total of transfer credits is 75.